Damien’s November 2024 portfolio review – America first

 • Ninety One UK Special Situations

 Looking at FSSA Asia Focus, the fund is a newcomer to the portfolio but has had a tough time.
 A combination of the market's disappointment at the level and pace of Chinese economic stimulus measures along with the stronger US dollar have put significant pressure on the fund, especially given its exposure to Chinese equities.
 Asian and emerging market equities as an asset class have come under pressure more widely, a trend not helped by the market movements since the US election.
 However, the BOTB was chosen before the US election and its asset allocation reflects the shift in sentiment away from Emerging/Asian equities which was already in motion.
-The November BOTB doesn't include any direct Chinese equity exposure while also having a reduced emerging market equity exposure, when compared to October's BOTB.
+The November BOTB includes a small direct Chinese equity exposure but has a reduced emerging market equity exposure, when compared to October's BOTB.

 If I am to try and reflect the shift in the BOTB asset mix then I need to reduce my Asian equity and emerging market equity exposure by selling the FSSA Asia Focus, which is one of the smallest holdings in my portfolio.
 This will also only crystallise a relatively small loss (at the time of writing) although that is never a factor in my decision making process.